-Students who file a FAFSA and International CSS Profile will be provided with a comprehensive award letter outlining estimated costs and the financial aid they are awarded.
-The award letter will identify the kinds of programs that are awarded and the criteria for securing and continuing those awards.
-An estimate of the cost to attend Norwich University is also provided in the award letter.
+Students who file a FAFSA and International CSS Profile will be provided with a comprehensive award letter outlining estimated costs and the financial aid they are eligible for.
+The award letter will identify the aid awarded and the criteria for securing and continuing eligibility for those awards.

 Need-based financial aid is applied for each year, beginning October 1, for awards being applied for the following year.
-The FAFSA is the only application that must be filed for domestic students and the International CSS Profile for international students, to remain eligible for need-based financial aid.
+The FAFSA is the only application that must be filed for domestic students and the International CSS Profile for international students, to remain eligible for need-based financial aid from Norwich and the Department of Education.
 Most families do not see significant differences in financial aid from year to year unless there are dramatic changes to family circumstances.

 For prospective students who are considering Norwich University and have not been admitted, the Net Price Calculator provides a reasonable financial aid award estimate based on recent awarding policies.

 APPLYING FOR AID

 To apply for financial aid at Norwich University, students should submit their FAFSA or International CSS Profile by December 15.

 Priority Deadline: Completed FAFSA or International CSS Profile applications must be received by the processing agency by December 15 to meet Norwich University’s priority deadline.
 Applications received after the priority deadline will be subject to reduced financial assistance based on fund availability.